Savings Goal Tracker

 Can I use this for multiple goals at once?

 This calculator is designed to track one savings goal at a time.
-For managing multiple financial targets, it's advisable to use a separate instance of the calculator for each goal or integrate them into a broader financial planning spreadsheet or budgeting app that supports multiple simultaneous objectives.
+For managing multiple financial targets, run the calculator separately for each goal or integrate them into a broader financial planning spreadsheet.